 After learning the Pirros were involved, the police accused Lieberman of being a fraud as he was writhing in agony.
 Lieberman, who was taken to the hospital and needed surgery to fix his broken ankle, didn’t take kindly to the accusation.

-After leaving the hospital, an angered Lieberman posted signs at the intersection where the accident occurred that were seen by a pretzel delivery man on his regular route.
-The pretzel man had been directly behind the accident, saw the contact between the Pirro SUV as it changed lanes, contacted Lieberman, and his deposition taken.
+After leaving the hospital, an angered Lieberman posted signs at the intersection where the collision occurred, whichwere seen by a pretzel delivery man on his regular route.
+The pretzel man had been directly behind the vehicles, saw the contact between the Pirro SUV as it changed lanes, contacted Lieberman, and his deposition taken.

 The combination of the pretzel man’s testimony and the second copy of the accident report with the Pirro name on it, according to Wittenstein, helped to seal a settlement for a case that had originally been marked “no pay.”
 The police officer has apparently never been disciplined.

 Al Pirro — a disbarred real estate attorney who was convicted of 66 counts of tax fraud, whose license has been suspended (and reinstated), has been embroiled in head-line grabbing extramarital affairs, and generally been a burden to his wife’s ambitions — is no doubt happy to get at least one legal problem behind him.